 In 2013 she sailed to Barcelona, Toulon and La Spezia participating in the Mediterranean Tall Ships Regatta.

-Between 2013 and 2017 Spirit has been in active service working closely with Sail Training Ireland, attending Maritime Festivals and developing sail training programmes around the island of Ireland.
+Between 2013 and 2017, under the auspices of Sail Training Ireland, Spirit operated as Ireland's de facto National Sail Training vessel attending Maritime Festivals and developing sail training programmes around the island of Ireland.

 In recognition of that work Spirit of Oysterhaven was awarded Best Vessel Operator in the small vessel category by Sail Training International.
 An award we shared with our partner Safehaven Voyages.

 In 2017 we undertook a final 'lap of honour' around the Atlantic and participated in Antigua Classic Regatta for our third time.
-Overwintering in Lanzarate Spirit sailed to the Azotres in March before hauling out for a final refit and respray in Xufre, Ria Do Arousa, Galicia.
+Overwintering in Lanzarate Spirit sailed to the Azores in March 2018 before hauling out for a final refit and respray in Xufre, Ria Do Arousa, Galicia.